pranavkonidena/RapidRescue/README.md

 1. Clone the repository.
 2. Set up the backend server using Django and MySQL.
 3. Install dependencies for the mobile app using Flutter.
+4. Run the predictor service on any linux based PC (It is a flask server)
-4. Run the app on a compatible device or emulator.
+5. Run the app on a compatible device or emulator.

 ## Usage
 - Use the app to call for help in emergency situations.
 - Speak clearly to allow the app to transcribe your voice call.
 - Follow the app's instructions for first aid tips and ambulance booking.

-## Contribution
-Contributions to the project are welcome!
-Please fork the repository, make your changes, and submit a pull request.

-## License
+## Team Members
-This project is licensed under the [insert license here].
-See the LICENSE file for details.
+- Aarchi
+- Dhruv
+- Pranav
+- Utsah

+## Made with ❤️ by Team BKL (Bahut Kaam ke Log)